Lirikman/rest-wallet/README.md

 make run
 ```

-3. Check the work
-** After a successful launch, the application will be available at:
+3. Check the work.
+After a successful launch, the application will be available at:
 👉 http://127.0.0.1:8080/api/v1

 5. Stopping and removing the container